tuemerkan/fal-local/README.md

 - **Tailwind CSS v4** for styling
 - **shadcn/ui** + Radix UI for components
 - **FAL AI Client** for model integration

----

-Built with ♥️ for creators who value privacy